-Tom Walker and his wife are miserly and bitter towards each others.
+Tom Walker and his wife are miserly and bitter towards each other.
 The couple even goes as far as hiding money from each other.
 One day Tom takes a shortcut through a swamp to get home.
-While resting his staff hits a something on the ground.
+While resting, his staff hits something on the ground.
 As Tom unearths it, he realizes it is a skull with an Indian tomahawk cutting it down the middle.
 A gruff voice says, “Let that skull alone!”
 Perplexed that someone could approach without his knowledge, he asks the man's identity.
 Tom soon finds out that he is speaking with the Devil himself.

-The Devil takes a liking to Tom, and tells him about a buried treasure he may have if he agrees to make a pact with him.
+The Devil takes a liking to Tom, and tells him about a buried treasure he may have if Tom agrees to make a pact with him.
 Reluctant, Tom returns home to consult his wife on the matter.
 After speaking with her, he finds himself disinclined to agree with her, especially since she was urging him to bargain away his soul.

 Upset with her husband, Tom's wife leaves the house with all their possessions to make a pact with “Old Scratch” herself.
 Three days pass, and Tom leaves to find her.
-When he ventures to the swamp, he sees her apron hanging in a tree.
+When he ventures to the swamp, he sees his wife's apron hanging in a tree.
 However, all that is left inside is a heart and a liver.
 Indifferent to his wife's apparent death, Tom seeks out the Devil and agrees to the pact.
-As part of the conditions, Tom is required to used the pirate gold for nefarious business.
+As part of the conditions, Tom is required to use the pirate gold for nefarious business.
 After much debate, he agrees to start a business as a usurer, a moneylender.